aws-samples/foundational-llm-chat/README.md

 - 🌐 Support for all text generation models in Amazon Bedrock through Converse API, including:
   - 🤖 Anthropic Claude models:
-    - Claude Opus 4
-    - Claude Sonnet 4
-    - Claude 3 Opus
-    - Claude 3 Sonnet
+    - Claude Opus 4, Claude Sonnet 4, Claude Sonnet 4.5
-    - Claude 3.5 Sonnet
+    - Claude 3 Opus, Claude 3 Sonnet, Claude 3.5 Sonnet
-    - Claude 3.7 Sonnet (with thinking capabilities)
+    - Claude 3.7 Sonnet (with extended thinking capabilities)
-    - Claude 3 Haiku
-    - Claude 3.5 Haiku
+    - Claude 3 Haiku, Claude 3.5 Haiku
   - 🦙 Meta Llama models:
-    - Llama 3.1 (8B, 70B)
-    - Llama 3.2 (1B, 3B, 11B Vision, 90B Vision)
+    - Llama 3.1 (8B, 70B), Llama 3.2 (1B, 3B, 11B Vision, 90B Vision), Llama 3.3 (70B)
-    - Llama 4
+    - Llama 4 (Scout, Maverick variants)
-  - 🌟 Mistral models
+  - 🌟 Mistral models (including Pixtral Large with vision)
-  - 🤖 Amazon Nova models
+  - 🤖 Amazon Nova models (Micro, Lite, Pro, Premier)
+  - 🧠 DeepSeek models (V3, R1 with reasoning)
-  - 🔵 AI21 Jurassic models
+  - 🔵 Qwen models (multiple variants including Coder)
+  - ✍️ Writer Palmyra models
-  - 🎯 Cohere Command models
+  - 🔓 OpenAI GPT OSS models
   - And any new text generation model added to Amazon Bedrock
 - 🖼️ Multi-modal capabilities (for vision-enabled models)
-- 🧠 Thinking/reasoning process visualization (for supported models)
+- 🧠 Dual reasoning approaches:
+  - Standard thinking process (Anthropic-style with token budgets)
+  - OpenAI-style reasoning (with effort levels: low/medium/high)
 - 📄 Document analysis through Amazon Bedrock Converse API
-- 🛠️ Tool integration capabilities through Converse API
+- 🛠️ MCP (Model Context Protocol) integration for tool calling
-- 🌍 Optional cross-region inference support
+- 🌍 Cross-region inference and global inference profiles support
 - 📝 Prompt management and versioning through Amazon Bedrock Prompt Manager
 - 🔐 Secure authentication with AWS Cognito
 - 🚀 Scalable deployment using AWS ECS and Fargate
 - 🌐 Global distribution with AWS CloudFront
 - 🔄 Sticky sessions for consistent user experience
 - 💰 Detailed cost tracking for model usage
-- 🎚️ Configure temperature, max tokens, reasoning budget, and other settings
+- 🎚️ Configure temperature, max tokens, reasoning budget/effort, and other settings
-- 🔄 Support for both streaming and non-streaming modes
+- 🔄 Support for both streaming and non-streaming modes (configurable per model)

 ## Architecture

 The application leverages several Amazon Bedrock features:

 - Converse API for enhanced document and vision processing
-- Cross-region inference using instance profiles
+- Cross-region inference using inference profiles
+- Global inference profiles for worldwide model access
-- Prompt management for versioning and governance
+- Prompt Manager for centralized prompt versioning and governance
 - Multi-model support across different providers

 ![Foundational LLM Chat Architecture](/assets/Foundational-LLM-Chat.svg)

 The architecture diagram illustrates the AWS deployment of the Foundational LLM Chat application.
 Users interact with the application through a web interface secured by Amazon Cognito authentication.
 The application is globally distributed using Amazon CloudFront's CDN.
 Within a specific AWS region, the application is deployed across multiple Availability Zones using Amazon ECS for containerized deployment.
 The backend integrates with Amazon Bedrock to leverage various language models, enabling users to engage in multimodal conversations with the AI assistant.
+All system prompts are managed through Amazon Bedrock Prompt Manager for version control and centralized management.

 ## Configuration

 The application is configured through a `config.json` file in the `./bin` folder.
 Key configuration options include:

 ### General Settings

 1. **`default_system_prompt`**: This field contains the default system prompt that will be used by the chatbot if not specified below in the `bedrock_models` field.
 It defines the initial instructions and behavior of the AI assistant.
 You can modify this value to change the assistant's persona or initial prompt.

 2. **`max_characters_parameter`**: This field specifies the maximum number of characters allowed in the input text.
 If set to the string `"None"`, there is no character limit.
 You can change this value to limit the input text length if desired.